SanderElias/Samples/Angular-Signals/readme.md

 ### Computed values

-In this article I have only been talking `signals` and `effect`.
+In this article I have only been talking about `signals` and `effect`.
 This is actually the bulk of the API.
 But there is more.
 There is also `computed`.
 This is actually both a signal and an effect.
 It is a signal that is driven by an effect.
 It is easier to show than to explain.
 So here is an example:

 ```ts